EZKMD/Clicker-Game/README.md

 # Clicker-Game
-Simple prototype of a clicker game
+A simple prototype of a clicker game